African hair braiding, contemporary African art, YOUTUBE

 • Dead hair from hair braiding

 However, this dead hair is trapped by the braid- once you remove the braid, the dead hair either falls away with the braid, or is stuck in the knots at the base of a braid.
 Once you comb the knots out, the dead hair follicles fall out of the braid.
-If you are washing you hair while removing knots from having your hair braided, the dead hair washes down the drain.
+If you are washing your hair while removing knots from having your hair braided, the dead hair washes down the drain.
 Immediate hair loss.

 • Broken hair from braids

-You will find that some of the hair that combes out into the comb does not have hair follicles- they are easy to spot- its just hair, with no white little things on one end.
+You will find that some of the hair that combs out into the comb does not have hair follicles- they are easy to spot- its just hair, with no white little things on one end.
 This means this type of strand of hair was broken from the main hair shaft.
 This can happen if hair is dry, or brittle, if hair is originally permed, or over processed with chemicals.

 Though the process of discovery that one has hair loss from braiding is brief, the start of hair loss actually took much longer to happen, and the effects are even longer lasting.